scokobro/masters-advice/index.md

 ## The "So what?" question

 After you have decided on the what, you have to deal with the more difficult questions of "why" and "how".
 Another thing to take into account is; 'does this question have an answer, and is that answer interesting?'
+Many questions have a simple "yes" or "no" answer, avoid those!

-At some point during your studies, someone will ask you what is often the most difficult question to answer, this is "So what?"
+At some point during your studies, someone will ask you what is often the most difficult question to answer, this is, "So what?"
 In other words, how does answering this question actually help us understand the world around us?
 Why is it important for us (human beings) to understand this?
 So, it's useful (actually, essential!) for you to think about this as you formulate your research project.

 It might be somewhat disturbing to hear this but one of the main things we learn from finding out how to do research and to carry out a reliable and valid research project is that (often) we don't actually know as much as we thought we knew, we don't understand things as well as we thought we did.
 We go from often being pretty confident about what we know/understand to being *less* confident!
 Eventually, when we are very old and wise and have spent a life thinking and asking 'good questions', we end up like [Socrates](https://plato.stanford.edu/entries/socrates/), who is supposed to have said, 'I know that I know nothing'!